Introduction

 1883 rows × 18 columns

 There you have it, a NULL-free, clean dataset.
 We are dashboard ready now.
-Check out my next post to see what I can make with this in Tablaeu.
+Check out my next post to see what I can make with this in Tableau.